idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/TensorClasses.md

 - `SymmetricRankTwoTensor` uses the 6-vector representation of a symmetric rank two tensor.

 - `SymmetricRankFourTensor` uses the 6x6 matrix representation with Mandel notation coefficients.
-The Mandel notation was chosen as it yields meaningful Eigenvectors.
+The Mandel notation was chosen as it yields meaningful eigenvectors.

 ## Getting and Setting Specific Component Values